ustaxcourt/ef-cms/docs/additional-resources/how-we-work.md

 -   Technical lead: U.S. Tax Court
 -   User Experience designer: vendor
 -   Visual designer: vendor
--   Researcher: vendor
+-   UX Researcher: vendor
 -   Developers (Front-end, Back-end, Full-stack): vendor
--   Scrum Master: vendor
+-   Scrum Master/Delivery Manager: vendor

 This team will participate in all scrum ceremonies in service of prioritizing, defining and delivering value to the Court and the stakeholders it serves.

 ## Design Research

 We recognize that the Court staff and members of the public will be critical to helping us develop solutions that will deliver better service to petitioners, practitioners, and Court staff.
 We continuously perform observational research and usability testing, and create lightweight prototypes, to iterate on designs and develop a system that meets end-user needs.

-## Making Code Changes

 ### Definition of Done